 The bottom line

-You should call the card issuer and tell it to cancel the card.
+A store cannot issue you a card without your express permission.
+However, store personnel have been known to be sneaky and could use input you provide without specifically informing you that you are applying for a store card.
+If this happens to you, call the card issuer and tell it to cancel the card.
 And then check your credit report after a suitable interval to make sure the account is off the report.
-In case there is any issue, you could follow up by filing a dispute with the credit reporting agencies.
+If there is any issue, you could follow up by filing a dispute with the credit reporting agencies.
 You could even file a complaint with the CFPB.
-Hope this issue is resolved to your satisfaction!

 Contact me at email@example.com with your credit card-related questions.